CCpcalvin/DnD-Dungeon-Master-AI/README.md

    - After you see the "success" message (you can try to type something and interact with the LLM), you can just type `/bye` to the console to exit.

 4. Open `http://localhost:5173` in your browser to start the game.

+### For Mac

+1. Open a terminal and run `docker-compose build frontend backend` to build the images for `Frontend` and `Backend` only

+2. Download `llama3.1:8b` from `Ollama` and run it in the background.

+   - Check out the [Ollama](https://ollama.com/) website for more information.

+   - Typically once the `Ollama` is running, you can just type `ollama run llama3.1:8b` to download `llama3.1:8b` as the LLM.

+3. Set the environment variable `OLLAMA_URL`

+   - You can use `.env` file to set the environment variable `OLLAMA_URL`.

+     - You can follows `.env.example` to create the `.env` file.

+   - If you just run `Ollama` locally without any configuration, then you can set `OLLAMA_URL` to `http//host.docker.internal:11434/v1`.

+   - If you want to change the port for `Ollama`, you can set the environment variable `OLLAMA_HOST`

+     - You can simply run `OLLAMA_HOST=0.0.0.0:11435 ollama serve` to run `Ollama` with the port `11435`.

+4. Then run `docker-compose up frontend backend` to start the containers.

+5. Open `http://localhost:5173` in your browser to start the game.

 ## Close the server